Covid is Airborne: You’re breathing it in

-This week’s blog is written by Ellen Chisman, Occupational Therapist, Leeds Long COVID Rehabilitation Service.
+This week’s blog is written by Ellen Chisman, Occupational Therapist, Leeds Long Covid Rehabilitation Service.

-But there are responsibilities drivers have around their abilities and safety to drive.
-Long COVID has multiple symptoms and factors which means there can be implications around driving.
-This is something we recognised we needed to explore further in the Leeds Long COVID Rehabilitation Service.
+For some, being a driver is a key part of operating and managing daily life.
+The prospect of not being able to drive can be difficult, even something we may avoid addressing.But there are responsibilities drivers have around their abilities and safety to drive.
+Long Covid has multiple symptoms and factors which means there can be implications around driving.
+This is something we recognised we needed to explore further in the Leeds Long Covid Rehabilitation Service.

 A couple of colleagues and I spent some time increasing our own knowledge and understanding around driving guidelines, and also our responsibilities as healthcare professionals.
-We discussed Long COVID and how ability and safety to drive may be impacted.
+We discussed Long Covid and how ability and safety to drive may be impacted.
 Key information for staff was cascaded, and the information sheet developed for service users shared.
 Our holistic assessments explore whether someone is a driver, but a discussion about driving may also be prompted e.g. from someone’s descriptions of their symptoms or related issues like sleep.
-I’ve shared the process we went through to highlight some of the considerations for those reading who may be drivers with Long COVID and/or people working with those with Long COVID.
+I’ve shared the process we went through to highlight some of the considerations for those reading who may be drivers with Long Covid and/or people working with those with Long Covid.

-Some symptoms of Long COVID could impact someone’s ability and safety to drive.
+Some symptoms of Long Covid could impact someone’s ability and safety to drive.
 This relates to both safety to themselves, and to others.
 Symptoms such as fatigue or “brain fog” can cause difficulty with alertness, processing information, decision-making and reaction times.
 It could also be issues that cause distractions, e.g., pain, breathlessness, or palpitations, depending on severity.

 It’s also important to consider related factors, such as disturbed sleep as mentioned previously.
 Someone’s mental health could impact ability and safety to drive depending on the nature of the issues and severity.
 Both low mood and anxiety can cause deficits in executive functions (memory, planning, sequencing, logical thinking, adaptable thinking, decision-making, self-control).
 Feeling agitated or irritable is also something to consider, and some people we see report changes to their emotional regulation such as having less patience.